 The Velvet Underground, The Stooges, the New York Dolls, and The MC5 all contributed heavily as key forerunners of the punk aesthetic, but that very specific sound that most would immediately identify as “punk rock” was de-facto invented by the Ramones in 1974 and templated for eternal posterity on their incendiary, eponymous debut released in the spring of 1976.

 Very few albums draw a genuine line in the sand the way that the Ramones first record does.
 There isn’t any LP pre-dating Ramones that is like it.
-They certainly took many cues from the aforementioned predecessors as well as ‘50s/early ‘60s rock and pop along with mid-‘60s British Invasion acts (its stark left-right channel separation of bass and guitar was a homage to The Beatles’ early stereo mixes, while Joey’s Brit-affected singing style was influenced by Peter Noone of Herman’s Hermits, as was the pinching of “second verse, same as the first” for “Judy Is A Punk”).
-And one can certainly hear many proto-Ramones moments in glam rock-era tunes such as David Bowie’s “Hang On To Yourself” or T. Rex’s “Solid Gold, Easy Action.”
+They certainly took many cues from the aforementioned predecessors as well as ‘50s/early ‘60s rock and pop along with mid-‘60s British Invasion acts (its stark left-right channel separation of bass and guitar was an homage to The Beatles’ early stereo mixes, while Joey’s Brit-affected singing style was influenced by Peter Noone of Herman’s Hermits, as was the pinching of “second verse, same as the first” for “Judy Is A Punk”).
+There was also all the garage rock bands from sixties, plus one can certainly hear many proto-Ramones moments in glam rock-era tunes such as David Bowie’s “Hang On To Yourself” or T. Rex’s “Solid Gold, Easy Action.”

 But, just as Brian Wilson had invented surf music (another huge influence on the Ramones) by pulling from some very obvious sources yet creating something that was definitively his own baby, so did Johnny, Joey, Dee Dee, and Tommy.
 The speed, brevity, baseness, and dark humour simply had not be done in this way before and, decades later, after countless bands have raided their blueprint, the Ramones’ recordings still house their instantly recognizable sound.